A combinatorial formula for the coefficient of $q$ in Kazhdan-Lusztig polynomials

 For arbitrary elements $x<y$ in $W$ the existence of such a simple reflection $s$ is not guaranteed.
 The work of Tsukermann and Williams \cite{TW} in type $A$, extended by Caselli and Sentinelli in arbitrary finite simply-laced type (i.e. in type $D$ and $E$) gives a workaround.
 They show that we can always find a (not necessarily simple) reflection $t$ such that $y\geq xt\gtrdot x$, $y\gtrdot yt\geq x$ (here $\gtrdot$ denotes the covering relation for the Bruhat order) and that

-Such a reflection $t$ is called a \emph{minimal reflection} for $(x,y)$ and it is obtained by taking a minimal reflection among the reflections satisfying $xt>x$ and $yt<y$.
-The importance of \eqref{introeq2} lies in the fact that we can use it to relate the coefficient $q$ for the interval $[x,y]$ to the coefficient of $q$ for smaller intervals.
+Such a reflection $t$ is called a \emph{minimal reflection} for $(x,y)$ and it is obtained by taking a minimal reflection among the reflections satisfying $xt>x$ and $yt<y$ (minimal with respect to the order induced by the dominance order on positive roots, cf. Definition \ref{minrefdef}).
+The importance of \eqref{introeq2} lies in the fact that we can use it to relate the coefficient of $q$ for the interval $[x,y]$ to the coefficients of $q$ relative to smaller intervals $[x',y']$, i.e. such that $\ell(y)-\ell(x)>\ell(y')-\ell(x')$.
 This finally enables us to prove by induction in Section \ref{secProof} the combinatorial formula

 We remark that as an intermediate (and crucial) step in our proof we generalise to minimal reflections the following well-known property of simple reflections: let $x<y$ and assume $t$ is a minimal reflection for $(x,y)$.
 Then there exists a maximal chain $x\lessdot z_1\lessdot z_2\lessdot \ldots\lessdot z_{\ell(y)-\ell(x)-2}<yt$ such that $z_it\gtrdot z_i$ for all $i$.